Trapped ship passengers can't go overboard with New Year celebration

 While it has been impossible to break the pack ice outside, the ice has been broken on board with birthday celebrations, singing and art classes.
 There is enough fresh food on board for two weeks.

-"We are all keeping busy, with twice daily briefings outlining all the information we have to hand, alongside classes through the day (knot tying, languages, yoga, photography and many others) while the science program has continued as best we can," Turney said on a blog for the expedition (www.spiritofmawson.com/)
+"We are all keeping busy, with twice daily briefings outlining all the information we have to hand, alongside classes through the day (knot tying, languages, yoga, photography and many others) while the science programme has continued as best we can," Turney said on a blog for the expedition (www.spiritofmawson.com/) (Editing by Nick Macfie and Robert Birsel)